enviodev/docs/docs/HyperIndex/Guides/ipfs.md

 > src/utils/cache.ts

 :::info
-The following code allows us to create an sqlite database and read and write token metadata to it
+The following code allows us to create an SQLite database and read and write token metadata to it
 :::

 ```typescript